Demon 79: Plot

 In 1979, Nida Huq (Anjana Vasan) works at the department store Possetts in the English town Tipley.
 While selling shoes, she fantasises about hurting her xenophobic coworker, Vicky (Katherine Rose Morley), and an unsettling customer, Keith Holligan (Nicholas Burns), who killed his wife.

-Nida is alienated by the Conservative, anti-immigration politician Michael Smart and vandals who paint the fascist National Front symbol on her door.
+Nida is alienated by the Conservative, anti-immigration politician Michael Smart, and vandals who paint the fascist National Front symbol on her door.
 Forced to eat her biryani in the basement after Vicky complains, Nida pricks her finger on a drawer handle and bleeds over a bone talisman.

-In her flat, the talisman speaks to Nida and she releases the demon Gaap (Paapa Essiedu), on his first assignment.
+In her flat, the talisman speaks to Nida, and she releases the demon Gaap (Paapa Essiedu), on his first assignment.
 Gaap takes the form of Bobby Farrell from Boney M. Nida has three days to make three human sacrifices; failure will lead to world destruction on May Day.
 Nida refuses to participate, even when Gaap shows her apartment in flames, and flees to a canal.
 Gaap tells Nida that a passerby, Tim Simons (Joe Evans), molests his eight-year-old daughter.
 Nida kills Tim with a brick.

-Nida vomits with guilt and is late to work, where Gaap urges her to kill again.
-That night, she drinks scotch at her local pub.
-Nida follows Keith as he urinates in public; he invites her to his house for sex.
-She bludgeons him with a hammer and kills his brother Chris when he arrives home.
+Nida vomits with guilt, but, the next day, Gaap is eventually able to convince her to go to work, where he repeatedly points out potential targets for the next sacrifice.
+That night, she drinks scotch at her local pub, and sees Keith there.
+She follows him when he leaves, but, before she can attack him, he sees her and invites her to his house for sex.
+Nida bludgeons Keith with a hammer, and also kills his brother Chris, who comes home and surprises her.
 Gaap calls a demonic technical support line and is told that Keith's death does not count, as he was a murderer, so one sacrifice remains.